Mak2006/spring-labs/GCP-Sprint-Guestbook-app/Part 4 - Messaging with Cloud Pub Sub.md

 `gcloud pubsub subscriptions create messages-subscription-1 \ --topic=messages`

-Test it
+Test it by
-`gcloud pubsub subscriptions pull messages-subscription-1` - pull a message - since topic is newly cfreated there would be no messages
+`gcloud pubsub subscriptions pull messages-subscription-1 --auto-ack` - pull a message - since topic is newly cfreated there would be no messages.
+Note the message remain in the subs untill it is acknowledged, so we set --auto-ac

 ### Modify an application to process messages from a Cloud Pub/Sub subscription
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk0NDY3ODc2MCw5MDU3NzA1ODAsOTYyNT
+eyJoaXN0b3J5IjpbLTE3NTkzNDYzODQsLTk0NDY3ODc2MCw5MD
-kwNzQ1XX0=
+U3NzA1ODAsOTYyNTkwNzQ1XX0=
 -->